elijahmanor/elijahmanor.github.com/talks/plain-js-comps/md/14-conclusion.md

 * Encourages Modularity and Loose Coupling of components<!-- .element: class="fragment" -->
 * Shields the component from getting stale when a library for framework is abandoned<!-- .element: class="fragment" -->
 * Enables the ability to write an adapter when a new library or framework comes around<!-- .element: class="fragment" -->

+## Downsides of Framework-Independent JavaScript Components

+* May be hard to know how to abstract your component.
+Future needs are not known.
+* You could loose some of the benefits of writing it based on a framework (performance, etc)